Topics in Geometric Representation Theory

 The first half will explain the beautiful story of what an (affine) quantum group is, and how to make them using differential equations or geometry.

-We explain their construction using the Knizhnik–Zamolodchikov (q-)differential equations due to Drinfeld and Kohno, how you can build them from the (singular/K/elliptic) cohomology of certain schemes using the stable envelope construction of Maulik and Okounkov, and solve the KZ equations using quasimaps.
+We explain their construction using the Knizhnik–Zamolodchikov (q-)differential equations due to Drinfeld and Kohno, how you can build them from the cohomology of certain schemes using the stable envelope construction of Maulik and Okounkov, and solve the KZ equations using quasimaps.

 Part II: Enumerative Invariants and Wall-Crossing